 - Ctrl—Press and hold to remove one or more features from the existing selection.

 - Ctrl+Shift—Press and hold to select from the current selection and deselect all others.

 - C—Press and hold to navigate the view.
 This is useful in 3D to select features that are blocked by the current view.
-The tool's cursor temporarily switches to navigation so you can use the left, middle, and right buttons to navigate.
-Releasing C returns you back to selection mode so you can complete your task without leaving the view to change tools.
+The tool's pointer temporarily switches to navigation so you can use the left, middle, and right mouse buttons to navigate.
+Releasing the C key returns you to selection mode so you can complete your task without leaving the view to change tools.